cleanlab/cleanvision/CONTRIBUTING.md

 If you are unsure or confused about anything, please go ahead and submit your issue or pull request anyways!
 We appreciate all contributions, and we'll do our best to incorporate your feedback or code into CleanVision.
+You can also chat with our developers in [Slack](https://cleanlab.ai/slack).

 Detailed contributing instructions can be found in the [Development Guide](DEVELOPMENT.md), please read this carefully!